razorpay/razorpay-pod/README.md

 ## Installation with Swift Package Manager (iOS 13+)

-[Swift Package Manager](https://www.swift.org/package-manager/) Our SDK is also distributed as a Swift Package that can be natively integrated in SwiftUI applications.
+[Swift Package Manager](https://www.swift.org/package-manager/) razorpay-pod is also distributed as Swift Package, follow the below steps for installing the package in your iOS app.

 ### Installation: